-The Mathematics Department will award transfer credit for an introductory statistics course only if it is a satisfactory equivalent to MATH 1710 offered by a mathematics or statistics department.
-(See Transfer Credit for instructions.)
+The Mathematics Department will award transfer credit for an introductory statistics course only if it is offered by a mathematics or statistics department and is a satisfactory equivalent to MATH 1710.
+(See Transferring Credit from another institution for instructions.)
 If the course is offered by a social science department (such as psychology or sociology), it must be approved by the corresponding social science department at Cornell.

 Cornell Math Courses

-- MATH 1106: Calculus for the Life and Social Sciences
+- MATH 1106 - Modeling Calculus for the Life Sciences

 Students who find mathematics to be especially challenging may benefit from taking a course during summer session, when attention can be focused on a single course.
 Options include MATH 1110, 1910, and 1920 during the 6-week session.